 The mission of Internal Audit is to provide independent, objective assurance and consulting services designed to improve the City Colleges of Chicago operations.

 Welcome to the City Colleges!
 You will feel right at home.
 We are very proud of our international students - about 400 students from 75 countries.
 This talented group comprises an important part of our highly diverse student population.

 The information below will provide information regarding registration and prepaid course seat approval for ION courses.

 City Colleges oferuje bezpłatne zajęcia edukacyjne dla dorosłych w różnych miejscach na terenie miasta.

-Get ahead with Level UP, a program for incoming freshmen or students in Dev-Ed courses at City Colleges of Chicago
+Get ahead with Level UP, a program for incoming freshmen or non-college ready students at the City Colleges of Chicago!